pittsburghmodular/NullVentana/README.md

 The bottom three layers are live or recorded pictures.
 They are drawn beneath the shapes and pass through invert, ink, resolution, RGB split, glitch, points, paint, blur, trails, feedback and the display filter like everything else.
 A source that isn't running (camera off, no file loaded, deck stopped) simply drops out of the stack.

-Each of the three sections has the same shape, top to bottom: its own controls, GRANULAR RESET, a six-slider grade, a KEY section, then MIX.
+Each of the three sections has the same shape, top to bottom: MUTE, its own controls, GRANULAR RESET, an eight-slider grade (six tone controls plus tint), a KEY section, then MIX.

 **CAMERA (layer 1)**
-- **CAMERA ON/OFF** and a device selector.
+- **MUTE**, **CAMERA ON/OFF** and a device selector.

 **VIDEO FILE A (layer 2) and VIDEO FILE B (layer 3)** — two independent decks with their own file, play head, loop, grain, grade and key.
+- **MUTE** — silence this deck without stopping it.
 - **LOAD VIDEO** — choose a local file (anything the browser can play: MP4, WebM, MOV…).
 It starts playing immediately, muted; the file name shows in the header.
 - **START / STOP** — STOP returns the play head to LOOP START.
 - **LOOP** — repeat between LOOP START and LOOP END.
+- **FILL SCREEN** — every source is already scaled to cover the screen, so if a clip still shows black bars they are baked into the file (letterbox or pillarbox).
+With FILL SCREEN on, the deck measures those bars from a small copy of the picture about once a second and zooms past them so the real image fills the display.
+It follows the grade, key and grain hold frame, and is saved in presets.
 - **PLAY HEAD** — follows playback; drag to scrub.
 The readout shows time / duration.
 - **LOOP START / LOOP END** — the region used by LOOP and by GRANULAR RESET.
 Labels switch from % to timestamps once a file is loaded.
 With LOOP off, playback stops at LOOP END.